 - 1. Instruct new member of past year's events and describe current major activities and issues facing the Association. - 2.
 Transfer those materials that are deemed necessary for the new board member to prepare for his/her future role. - 3.
-Suggest issues that should be considered by the board in regard to specific roles and responsibilities of outgoing board members. - 4.
-Instruct the new board member on how the NCDA board/Association operates its meetings and special events. - 5.
-Incoming board members are encouraged to attend the Board of Directors meeting immediately following their election (held in conjunction with the annual conference.
+Suggest issues that should be considered by the board regarding specific roles and responsibilities of outgoing board members. - 4.
+Instruct the new board member on how the NCDA board/Association operates its meetings and special events.

+- 5. Incoming board members are encouraged to attend the Board of Directors meeting immediately following their election (held in conjunction with the annual conference.
 They will be considered an ex-officio board member (participating in discussions but without vote), will have their expenses compensated per Board policy, and will have such duties at the Conference as the president may assign. - 6.
-Incoming board members will be given an orientation to the Board of Directors and the Policies and Procedures of the organization. - 7.
+Incoming board members will be given an orientation to the Board of Directors and the Policies and Procedures of the organization.
+They are encouraged to review the video tour of the NCDA Website provided by the website editor. - 7.
 Outgoing board members are expected to attend all board functions until September 30th.

-Ideally, this orientation could be efficiently conducted during the first face-to-face meeting in October.
+Ideally, this orientation could be efficiently conducted during the first meeting in October.
 It would also be appropriate for the past president and the president-elect to conduct a group meeting of both outgoing and incoming board members.